 These treatments can help alleviate swelling, pain and inflammation, and help you get on with your daily life with more comfort.

-My colleague, Jared Kiernicki, has published an article that discusses RICE in-depth.
+My former colleague, Jared Kiernicki, has published an article that discusses RICE in-depth.

 The proper use of anti-inflammatory medications can help reduce pain very effectively.
 Some medicines are over the counter, such as ibuprofen, naproxen, etc. while others are by prescription (these may be stronger and require more supervision).